rust-stuco/lectures/week11/slides.md

 * Highly performant, but very difficult to use
 * Requires an understanding of *memory ordering*—one of the most difficult topics in computer systems
 * We won't cover it further in this course, but the API is largely 1:1 with the C++20 atomics.

 ---

+# Review: "Fearless Concurrency"

+What we have gone over today is referred to as "fearless concurrency" in the rust community.
+* By leveraging the ownership system, we can move entire classes of concurrency bugs to compile-time
+* Rather than choosing a restrictive "dogmatic" approach to concurrency, Rust supports many approaches, *safely*
+* Subjectively, this may be the single best reason to use this language
+* Both parallelism and concurrency, as introduced in this lecture, benefit from these guarantees

+---